indiana-university/rivet-react/src/components/Header/BaseHeaderNavigation.md

 Base header components focus on letting users directly build the html element.
 They are less restrictive on allowed properties and components but also do not modify/process them.
 Other versions of header components utilizes the base components while adding a specific structure.

 This BaseHeaderNavigation sets any list item children elements in the menu list while other elements are placed after the list.
-Components can be manually added to the list using the `navListItem` property on them.
+Components can be manually added to the list using the `data-navListItem` property on them.
 This should only be done for custom components whose outer element is `li` to maintain well-formed html.

 <!-- prettier-ignore-start -->